Devbysteph/Team-Propel/README.md

-# Team-Prople
+# Team-Propel
-This repo team 4 in the social impact league.
+This repo is for team 4 in the social impact league.

+We are team PROPEL, our project is about